memfault/interrupt/_drafts/platformio.md

 ### Package Management

-PlatformIO hosts a registry of embedded library which can be added to every project.
+PlatformIO hosts a registry of embedded libraries which can be added to every project.
 Popular libraries like the lwIP networking stack, the nanopb protocol buffer implementation, or the mbedTLS SSL library are all available in one form or another.